Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/getting-started/quick-setup.md

 ---

-**🎉 Congratulations!** Your Snowflake OpenFlow document intelligence demo is ready.
+**🎉 Congratulations!** Your Snowflake Openflow document intelligence demo is ready.
 You can now transform unstructured business documents into queryable strategic intelligence!